MandiniJayaratne/Travel_Booking/README.md

 ## Features ✨

-**View Travel Packages**: Users can view a list of travel packages, including destinations, prices, and brief descriptions.
+-**View Travel Packages**: Users can view a list of travel packages, including destinations, prices, and brief descriptions.
-**Detailed Package View**: Each package includes a detailed view, showing images, itineraries, and other relevant information.
+-**Detailed Package View**: Each package includes a detailed view, showing images, itineraries, and other relevant information.
-**Book a Trip**: Users can book a trip by providing personal and booking information.
+-**Book a Trip**: Users can book a trip by providing personal and booking information.
-**User friendly creative UI s**
+-**User friendly creative UI s**

 ## Technologies Used 🛠️